smbeiragh/sanam/README.md

 1. great auto complete by IDE, for example when you are going to set a color by typing color IDE will show a list of all color variable
-2. property name and value name give us a good idea about what this variable containes
+2. property name and value name give us a good idea about what this variable contains
-3. component naming part tells where this variable is used.
+3. component naming part tells where this variable is used if bounded to a component.

 ## Colors
 Sanam Organize colors in four different categories including pallet colors,